tonyallan/deputy/README.md

 ### Notes

-1 Phone numbers are not added for user-csv because SMS messages cost too much for 300 students.
+1 Phone numbers are no longer added for user-csv because SMS messages cost too much for 300 students.

 ## Examples (deputy.py)